rxweb/RxWebCore.Docs/Docs/BoundedContext/BoundedContext.md

 As we using Bounded context design pattern, we will make separate bounded context for both the modules(i.e. OrderModule and InventoryModule ).
 To create a context, open the `Package Manager Console` and run the following command:

-> rxweb --context --main <Module_Name>
+> rxwebcore --context --main <Module_Name>

 So, for creating `OrderContext` for the OrderModule, we will write

-> rxweb --context --main Order
+> rxwebcore --context --main Order

 This will create an `OrderContext` in the `BoundedContext` folder in the `Domain` section.

 And to create `InventoryContext`  in the `BoundedContext` folder in the `Domain` section, we will write

-> rxweb --context --main Inventory
+> rxwebcore --context --main Inventory

 This command will also `OrderUow` an `InventoryUow` in the `Uow` folder of the `Domain` section.
 Please refer Uow section for more information.